Eppo-exp/eppo-docs/docs/sdks/server-sdks/ruby.md

 ### A. Loading Configuration

-At initialization, the SDK polls Eppo's API to retrieve the most recent experiment configuration.
+At initialization, the SDK polls Eppo's CDN to retrieve the most recent experiment configuration.
 The SDK stores that configuration in memory.
 This is why assignments are effectively instant, as you can see yourself by profiling the code above.

 :::note